magesh0123/VLSI-LAB-EXP-1/README.md

 SIMULATION OF LOGIC GATES ,ADDERS AND SUBTRACTORS

 AIM:
      To simulate Logic Gates ,Adders and Subtractors using Vivado 2023.2.

 APPARATUS REQUIRED:
                    VIVADO 2023.2

 PROCEDURE:
          STEP:1 Start the Xilinx navigator, Select and Name the New project.
          STEP:2 Select the device family, device, package and speed.
-STEP:3 Select new source in the New Project and select Verilog Module as the Source type.
+         STEP:3 Select new source in the New Project and select Verilog Module                type.
          STEP:4 Type the File Name and Click Next and then finish button.
 Type the code and save  it.
          STEP:5 Select the Behavioral Simulation in the Source Window and click the check syntax.
          STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.

    LOGIC GATES LOGIC DIAGRAM

    ![318347009-6881dbeb-686d-4a10-a17e-fe9cb11ae4d3](https://github.com/magesh0123/VLSI-LAB-EXP-1/assets/162102402/9deb32ac-0b51-487d-b6e3-ddc142316086)

 VERILOG CODE

 module logicgate(a,b,andgate,orgate,nandgate,norgate,xorgate,xnorgate,notgate);

 input a,b;